How to Get Rid of Bed Bugs in a Mattress

 But don’t limit your search to just the bed.
 These pests can also hide in other places around your sleeping area.
 Look for them in loose wallpaper, bedside tables, or any other hidden spots near your bed.

-Signs of Bed Bugs on Mattress
+Signs of Bed Bugs on a Mattress

 Do I Have to Throw My Mattress Away If I Have Bed Bugs?